Fantasy Island

 Subscribe

 aka Final Fantasy Island.
 Storyteller, and occasional songwriter on Suno.
-Check out my tags; I love worldbuilding.
+Child of the 80s.

 Talkie List